IHE Devices

 X

 The list of error codes that can occur during the processing of DEV-51 messages are listed below.
-The application acknowledgment sent by the Device-Patient Association Manager should contain the Code and Text in ERR-5.1 and ERR-5.2 respectively.
+The application acknowledgement sent by the Device-Patient Association Manager should contain the Code and Text in ERR-5.1 and ERR-5.2 respectively.
 ERR-5.9 can also be used to contain additional text related to the error.

 The definition of the range of error codes available for use by this profile is TBD.
 It is assumed that error codes will start at the lower limit of the range and be incremented by one as new error codes are added.